 Course advice, enrolment officers

 All courses of the University have structures which include the completion of a set number of units and may also include completion of core units or particular sequences of units.
 These course rules can be found by using the Course Search facility in each year's Handbook.
 The course descriptions in the Handbook differ from those on the course search for new students as they contain more detail for students currently studying.

 You can also find your course rules on StudentConnect through 'View course progress'.
 This enables you to check your progress to successfully complete your course.
 It also lets you know where there are units you must still complete to finish your course.

-In all faculties and for all courses there are appointed Enrolment Officers/Course advisers who can assist with course planning and provide information on course requirements.
+In all faculties and for all courses there are appointed Faculty course advisers and enrolment officers who can assist with course planning and provide information on course requirements.
 You can contact these staff for enrolment advice by email, in person or telephone.

 Varying your enrolment

 - print a transport concession form (if eligible)

 - apply for HECS-HELP, FEE-HELP or SA-HELP (if eligible)

 At Deakin there are three trimesters, (a study period).
 Trimester 1 runs from February to July; Trimester 2 runs from July to November; Trimester 3 runs from November to February.
 Generally, to undertake your course full time, you would study 4 units in Trimester 1 and 2.
 Trimesters allow great flexibility though, and you could always spread your load throughout the three trimesters and give you time for work or other responsibilities outside uni.

 The Bachelor of Medicine/Bachelor of Surgery and the Bachelor of Medical Imaging operate over two semesters each year.
 The first runs from February to June, the second from July to November.